This information explains how to collect and send human leukocyte antigen (HLA) samples.

 - Using the remaining 2 cotton swabs, rub the inside of your other cheek about 10 times.

 - Rest the swabs on the outside of the black top tube (see Figure 1).
-Let the swabs air dry for at least 2 to 3 hours.
 Keep them in a safe place.
 If the swabs aren’t completely dry before they’re put in the black top tube, they may develop mold.
 If this happens, they can’t be used for testing.

 Sending the HLA Samples